IntuitionLabs

 Introduction and Context

 In the highly regulated pharmaceutical industry, managing relationships with healthcare professionals (HCPs) and organizations is critical.
 Pharmaceutical companies often rely on Customer Relationship Management (CRM) systems to track interactions with doctors, hospitals, and other stakeholders, while ensuring compliance with strict healthcare regulations.
-Off-the-shelf CRM solutions (like those built on Salesforce or Veeva for pharma) exist, but organizations may opt to build a custom CRM to better tailor the system to their unique workflows and compliance needs.
+The life sciences CRM landscape underwent a historic transformation in 2025: the Veeva-Salesforce non-compete agreement expired in September 2025, creating a now three-way competition between Veeva's Vault CRM, IQVIA OCE, and the newly launched Salesforce Life Sciences Cloud.
+While these off-the-shelf solutions exist, organizations may opt to build a custom CRM to better tailor the system to their unique workflows and compliance needs—especially given the current market uncertainty around platform migrations.
 Building a custom CRM allows pharmaceutical companies to embed their specific processes, data models, and rules directly into the software – from capturing drug sample distributions to handling medical inquiry follow-ups – which can lead to improved efficiency and a competitive advantage.
 Moreover, owning the CRM in-house provides greater control over data security and integration with other internal systems.

 Historically, developing a full-fledged CRM from scratch required substantial time and resources.
 However, modern AI-assisted development tools are changing the equation.
 AI coding assistants like Cursor (an AI-powered IDE), GitHub Copilot, and Tabnine have quickly gained popularity among developers, helping them code faster and with fewer errors.
-In fact, surveys have found that a majority of developers who use AI coding tools report significant boosts in productivity.
+As of 2025, 85% of developers regularly use AI tools for coding and development, with 78% believing these tools improve their productivity.
+The 2025 Stack Overflow Developer Survey found that 65% of developers now use AI coding tools at least weekly.
 These tools can generate code snippets, suggest functions, and even flag potential bugs, acting like intelligent pair-programmers.
 For an IT team in a pharmaceutical company, using such tools can accelerate the delivery of a custom CRM while maintaining high code quality and adherence to industry standards.

 This report provides an in-depth look at building a complete pharma-grade CRM system using Cursor, covering core CRM features, architectural and regulatory considerations, and how AI assistance can streamline the development process.
 We will also compare Cursor with other AI development tools (like Copilot and Tabnine), and present real-world efficiency gains (e.g. development time savings) observed with AI-assisted coding.
 The goal is to guide IT professionals through the end-to-end process of creating a custom CRM for pharma, leveraging the latest AI tools to maximize development speed and software quality.